wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: Styles, username now adheres to WP default color when no font color is set in dropdown menus, likewise on hover
 * Bugfix: WP 3.8, Styles, make menu items' background colors transparent on hover (no default value)
 * Bugfix: WP 3.8, make sure the default CSS file is loaded at all pages when Admin chooses to style the Toolbar accross the whole dashbard
-* Bugfix: WP 3.8, use SSL on the URL over the share icons when SSL is active
+* Bugfix: WP 3.8, use SSL on the URL over the share icons when SSL is active on the server

 = 0.27.0. =